 Fees & FAQ

-Although I don’t accept insurance directly, I am insurance-friendly!
+I offer out-of-network services.
+Although it’s not the same process as having insurance cover your services directly, I am insurance-friendly!
 Your insurance plan may have out-of-network benefits to help fund your therapy journey, which means that they will reimburse you for a portion of the session cost.

 I’ve partnered with Thrizer to make it easier for you to verify & use your out-of-network benefits and automatically submit claims.
 They will manage the reimbursement process for you to save you the insurance headache.
 Once you meet your deductible, you receive reimbursements in a few weeks via direct deposit.
 You can create an account and get started at www.thrizer.com.